- Hepatitis C

 Cancer affects 1 in 3 people in the UK and there are more than 200 types of cancer, each with different causes, symptoms and treatments.

-The Quality in Care (QiC) Excellence in Oncology Programme recognises, rewards and shares good practice in oncology management, education and patient care.
+The Quality in Care (QiC) Oncology Programme recognises, rewards and shares good practice in oncology management, education and patient care.

 Now in its third year, the aim of QiC Oncology is to support the NHS in a practical way to improve standards of care, by recognising, rewarding and sharing existing initiatives which are directly or indirectly improving patient care, and by disseminating these more widely across healthcare systems so that other areas can benefit from the expertise of those who have been rewarded.
 QiC begins to address major barriers such as the lack of recognition and celebration of innovation and innovators, and the need for more systematic mechanisms of diffusion.
 QiC is also consistent with Government policy which encourages joint working between the NHS and the pharmaceutical industry.

 There are eight different categories specifically aimed at professionals from diverse fields within oncology (clinical practice, research and the not-for-profit/charitable sector).
 All categories support one or more of the domains as defined by the NHS Outcomes Framework 2014/15 to help the health and care system to focus on measuring outcomes.

 Embrace this opportunity to be recognised and rewarded for good practice initiatives, as well as the opportunity to share your work with eminent oncology professionals and representatives from the NHS, patient groups, clinicians, nurses and industry.

 Visit QiC Connect for your guide to the 2013 winning initiatives which are improving the quality of care for people with cancer and recognising those who provide good health outcomes for patients.